-How to Buy SUV Insurance
+How to Find Cheap SUV Insurance

 Do SUVs Have Higher Insurance Than Sedans?

-In most cases, SUVs are more expensive to insure than sedans, and there are few factors in play.
-There's the cost to repair a SUV, its safety record, its likelihood of being stolen and the damage it can cause in an accident.
+In most cases, SUVs are more expensive to insure than sedans and compact cars, and there are few other factors in play in the cost.
+There's the cost to repair the SUV, its safety record, its likelihood of being stolen and the damage it can cause in an accident.

 To find out the safety rating on a SUV, visit the Insurance Institute for Highway Safety(IIHS).
 The IIHS lists its top safety picks for classes of cars, trucks and SUVs and you also can search for safety ratings by vehicle size and type.

 Your car model and where you live are the two most important factors in an insurance quote.
 One insurance company will offer cheaper rates on a Ford Escape over a Ford Explorer or annual premiums for one company will be heavily weighed based on one factor, like credit scores or zip codes.

 Usually, the vehicle you drive greatly affects your auto insurance costs.
 The cars with a low sticker price usually cost less to insure.
 A Toyota Rav4 is a relatively inexpensive sports utility vehicle with lower insurance costs.
 Repair costs on a certain model will also be higher, which raises the average annual insurance costs.

 Insurance agents can only play with the prices the insurance company sets only so much so the trick is to compare insurance rates and/or buy a cheaper vehicle.
 The cost difference between vehicles is a big consideration if you're on a budget.